amansingh9097/eu-hack/README.md

-# ted-europa-hack
+# EU-TED-Hack
-hacking European Union Tenders Electronic Daily (TED) XML files for staying ahead of time in the EU Competitive Marketspace
+Hacking European Union Tenders Electronic Daily (TED) XML files for staying ahead of time in the EU Competitive Marketspace